Journal Author Instructions

 The first decision you should make is which ACerS journal is the best fit for your work.
 Each journal has a specific range of topics and depth of scholarly inquiry, which can be found in each’s Aims and Scopes.
 Go to each journal’s page to review their Aims and Scopes.

 ACerS only accepts original work not submitted elsewhere for publication.
 Even review articles should include new analyses and new insights.
-Furthermore, we seek to avoid conflicts of interest with authors, reviewers and editors.
+Furthermore, we seek to promote diversity and inclusion and avoid conflicts of interest with authors, reviewers and editors.
 We take this responsibility seriously, so please consult the Publications Ethics page for information about ethical submission and ACerS actions when it uncovers potential ethical issues.

 Types of Manuscripts